Ranger Bees owners plan to expand business

-Calhoun beekeepers and Ranger Bees business owners Curtis and Tiphani Simpson have a busy Spring ahead of them as they make plans to expand their business.
+Calhoun beekeepers and Ranger Bees business owners Curtis and Tiphani Simpson have a busy spring ahead of them as they make plans to expand.

-In its seven years of operation, Ranger Bess has gone from starting in 2013 with a humble two hives, to ending 2019 with around 700, according to Tiphani Simpson.
-She said they plan to expand that to 1,600 hives this coming Spring, more than doubling their current hive count.
+In its seven years of operation, Ranger Bess has gone from starting with two hives in 2013 to ending 2019 with about 700, according to Tiphani Simpson.
+She said they plan to expand that to 1,600 hives this spring, more than doubling their current hive count.

-Tiphani Simpson said she and her husband, Curtis Simpson, started beekeeping as a hobby in 2013 to see if they could grow something out of it.
+Tiphani Simpson said she and Curtis Simpson started beekeeping as a hobby in 2013 to see if they could grow something out of it.

 Curtis Simpson said they wanted to work with bees because “they are one of God’s most fascinating creatures, and they are much needed for the pollination of many crops in which we eat…”

-The business is family-oriented with borth Curtis and Tiphani Simpson involved along with their two children; Jacquelynn Simpson, the “honey extracting and bottling queen,” and Jevin Simpson, “Curtis’ right-hand man.”
+The business is family-oriented with both Simpsons involved, along with their children Jacquelynn Simpson, the “honey extracting and bottling queen,” and Jevin Simpson, “Curtis’ right-hand man.”

-Tiphani Simspon said she is in charge of rearing queen bees, while Curtis Simpson is the “brains of the operation.”
+Tiphani Simpson said she is in charge of rearing queen bees, while Curtis Simpson is the “brains of the operation.”

 While beekeeping started as a hobby for the family, it has now grown into a full-time job with year-round responsibilities as the business enters its eighth year of operation, according to Tiphani Simpson.